viv-visw/my-portfolio/Tutorial - Transformer architecture/README.md

 ## References

-This page lists all the different resources I used to understand the Transformer architecture, its constituent building blocks, and create this documentation.
+This page lists all the different resources I used to understand the Transformer architecture and create this documentation.

 ### Attention Models